colonelpanic8/okcupyd/docs/getting_started.rst

-It is important to understand that this means that the contents of a :class:`~okcupyd.util.fetchable.Fetchable` can become stale i.e. they can get in a state where their contents are out of sync with the current state of okcupid.com.
+It is important to understand that this means that the contents of a :class:`~okcupyd.util.fetchable.Fetchable` i.e their contents may be out of sync with the current state of okcupid.com.
 Simply calling the :class:`~okcupyd.util.fetchable.Fetchable` will cause it to request new data from okcupid.com when its contents are